lost-egg/lost-egg.github.io/charms/melee.md

 **Prerequisites** Melee 1, Essence 1
 **Cost** 2m; **Supplements** application of Parry[^action-changed]; **Duration** Instant

-Your supplemented application of Parry igores penalties, except for surprise attack penalties.
+Your supplemented application of Parry ignores penalties, except for surprise attack penalties.
 If the attack roll against your Parry fails, you get 1i.

 ### Arc Shedding Rain Technique[^no-uniform]